Justin Moorhouse: Whose The Daddy? Pleasance Courtyard, Edinburgh, 2007

 Britain’s most famous comedy club The Comedy Store based in London and Manchester has been staging live comedy for over 40 years.
 In fact, it was the first comedy club I ever went to in London in 1988 (Richard Morton compered and Charles Fleischer (later to voice Roger Rabbit) headlined.
 I have been to both venues many times and have seen some wonderful acts there, so I was delighted during the epidemic year to watch the famous King Gong show from The Comedy Store Manchester online in July 2020.
 It was an absolute joy to see Moorhouse compere the new acts show.
 He was effortlessly funny with the audience and the acts and each act had up to three minutes to perform.
 If the audience judging panel showed three red cards during the performance, the act was stopped and the next one appeared.
 For the show I saw, there was fifteen acts of varying quality.
 The new comedians were: Mike Wardley, Danny Fields, Chris Rafaelson, Vindoo, Mickey Dee, David Broadbent, Miss Muriel, Leon Bukowski, Ben Lawrence, Katie French, Chris Wright, Phil Henderson, Steph Starstein, David Putansky and Farook.
 Fields, Broadbent, Miss Muriel and Lawrence were all finalists lasting three minutes and were invited to so thirty seconds more to decide the winner It was a close call between Broadbent and Lawrence both delivering great sets with Lawrence the eventual winner receiving a future live set at either the London or Manchester venue.
 This was just one of the weekly shows that feature at The Comedy Store with Fridays and Saturdays providing the best in stand-up comedy acts as well as the infamous improv show The Comedy Store Players.

-The comedian was a guest for Always Be Comedy Online and Return of The Craic Online Comedy Club in March 2021 delivering a side-splitting routine about family life and coping with lock-down.
+The comedian was a guest for Always Be Comedy Online and Return of The Craic Online Comedy Club in March 2021 and live for Headliners Comedy Club in October 2021 delivering side-splitting routines about family life, his pet dog and coping with lock-down.
 They were two brilliantly delivered routine from an experienced comic determined to make the audience laugh.